-This section describes a preliminary source of funds and budget for Ewing's Economic Development Program.
-It is important to note that this budget must be developed annually and may be modified from time to time by the Village Board.
+This section describes a preliminary source of funds and budget for O'Neill's Economic Development Program.
+It is important to note that this budget must be developed annually and may be modified from time to time by the City Council.
 In the field of economic development, it is impossible to anticipate every condition or requirement.
-The Village should maintain the flexibility to respond to specific requirements and opportunities on a short-term basis.
+The city should maintain the flexibility to respond to specific requirements and opportunities on a short-term basis.

 The Economic Development Finance Committee will develop an annual budget for the expenditure of sales tax funds.
-The budget will coincide with the Village of Ewing's fiscal year.
+The budget will coincide with the City of O'Neill's fiscal year.
 The budget will include projected revenues for the coming year, loan payments received during the year and carryover funds from previous years.
-The Ewing Village Board will review and approve the budget at the time they approve the Village's annual budget.
+The O'Neill City Council will review and approve the budget at the time they approve the City's annual budget.

-4.1 Proposed Funds to be Collected and Length of Time the Plan Will Exist

-The Village source of public funds for the Ewing Economic Development Program will be one-half (.5) of one percent local option sales tax.
-If approved by the voters, this tax will remain in force for a period of fifteen (15) years, beginning on October 1, 2020.
-The local options sales tax will go out of existence on October 1, 2035.
-The total amount to be collected from a one-half (.5) of one percent sales tax is estimated to be \$600,000.00 over the fifteen (15) year period, based on current retail sales of villages of proportional size, and applying a four percent annual growth factor.

-Uncommitted funds and revenues, including but not limited to repayment of loans, return on investments, fees for activities such as loan guarantees, and sale proceeds from properties, may continue to be used for activities contained within the Economic Development Program for an additional fifteen (15) year period.
-This program shall be in effect beginning October 1, 2035 and go out of existence on October 1, 2050.
+4.1 Proposed Funds to be Collected and Length of Time the Plan Will Exist The city source of public funds for the O'Neill Economic Development Program will be one-half (.5) of one percent local option sales tax.
+If approved by the voters, this tax will remain in force for a period of fifteen (15) years, beginning on October 1, 2012.
+The local options sales tax will go out of existence on October 1, 2027.
+The total amount to be collected from a one-half (.5) of one percent sales tax is estimated to be \$4,800,000.00 over the fifteen (15) year period, based on current retail sales and applying a four percent annual growth factor.
+The annual amount that will be budgeted for Economic Development in O'Neill is also tied to the City of O'Neill's valuation each year.
+The amount shall not exceed 0.4 percent of O'Neill's annual valuation.
+Any excess funds about the 0.4 percent amount shall be appropriated to the general fund of the City on an annual basis.
+However, uncommitted funds and revenues including but not limited to repayment of loans, return on investments, fees for activities such as loan guarantees, and sale proceeds from properties, may continue to be used for activities contained within the Economic Development Program for an additional fifteen (15) year period.
+This program shall be in effect October 1, 2027 and end October 1, 2042.